Zwivel's Complete Guide to the Brazilian Butt Lift: Techniques, Recovery, and Results

 Phase 1: Liposuction

-Phase 2: Fat Transfer
+Phase 2: Fat transfer

-- The extent of your buttocks contouring
+- The extent of contouring required for your buttocks

-The Advantages and Benefits of BBL
+The advantages and benefits of BBL

 - Improved or restored volume to the buttocks

 - Lift of the lower portion of the buttocks

 - Better overall shape and contour of the body